BitCurator/bitcurator/README.md

 * git clone https://github.com/kamwoods/bitcurator

-The installation script bc-install.sh will install required dependencies, the BitCurator Python tools, and other supporting software.
-(Note: In pre-1.0 releases, this script is a work-in-progress)
+Installation scripts found in the provision directory are works-in-progress.
+They will install required dependencies, the BitCurator Python tools, and other supporting software.
+These scripts should not currently be used.

-* ./bc-install.sh

 # BitCurator Documentation, Help, and other Information